 (k) Any other factor affecting the best interest of the child or as set forth in § 61.13, Fla.
 Stat.
 Section 61.13001(7), Fla.
 Stat.
 (2010).

-It is important to note that Florida’s law on relocation does not just apply to the parent who has majority time sharing with a child.
+It is important to note that Florida’s law on relocation does not just apply to the parent who has the majority of time sharing with a child.
 It applies to any parent who has any type of time sharing with a child who seeks to relocate more than 50 miles for a period of 60 consecutive days or more.
 You do not have to request relocation for temporary absences from your principal residence that are for purposes of vacation, education, or for the child’s health care (i.e. out of State children’s hospital).

 If time is of the essence and you need to relocate very soon, it is possible to have a hearing to obtain permission for temporary relocation as soon as 30 days after filing a Petition for Relocation.
-The Florida Statue on relocation provides that a parent seeking temporary or permanent relocation shall be accorded priority on the court’s calendar.
-It further provides that if a motion seeking temporary relocation is filed, absent good cause, the hearing must occur no later than 30 days after the motion for temporary relocation is filed.
+The Florida statute on relocation provides that a parent seeking temporary or permanent relocation shall be accorded priority on the court’s calendar.
+It further provides that if a motion seeking a temporary relocation is filed, absent good cause, the hearing must occur no later than 30 days after the motion for a temporary relocation is filed.
 With regards to the final hearing on the permanent relocation, the Statute provides that if a notice to set the matter for a nonjury trial is filed, absent good cause, the nonjury trial must occur no later than 90 days after the notice is filed.

-Real world strategic advice that you use in your own cases
+Real-world strategic advice that you use in your own cases

 Relocation is one of the hardest things to get granted by the Court.
-The Courts do not like the idea of separating a child from a parent unless absolutely necessary, which is why there is such a high burden of proof- preponderance of evidence.
+The Courts do not like the idea of separating a child from a parent unless absolutely necessary, which is why there is such a high burden of proof- a preponderance of the evidence.
 In order to give yourself the best chance at relocation it is important, if possible, to do some strategic planning.
 The sooner you know you want to relocate, the more strategic planning you will be able to accomplish.
 Here are some recommendations we give my clients who seek to relocate:

-- Keep a calendar of the time sharing between you and the other parent.
-Note any time the other parent fails to exercise his/her time sharing and/or is late picking up/dropping off the child and/or dates the other parent withheld the child from you.
+- Keep a calendar of the time-sharing between you and the other parent.
+Note any time the other parent fails to exercise his/her time-sharing and/or is late picking up/dropping off the child and/or dates the other parent withheld the child from you.

 - Keep a journal of events and occurrences such as, but not limited to: the other parent’s failure to keep you informed of an important event/doctor appointment, the other parent’s refusal to accommodate regular access to the child (i.e. phone contact), issues the child is having because of or while with the other parent.